Skip to Content

 Property Description

-OAuthJWTCert The JWT Certificate store.
+OAuthJWTCert Supplies the name of the client certificate's JWT Certificate store.

 OAuthJWTIssuer The issuer of the Java Web Token.